North Carolina governor orders all K-12 public schools to close over outbreak

-RALEIGH, NC (WBTW) – North Carolina Governor Roy Cooper has issued an executive order which in part closes all K-12 public schools in the state for at least two weeks.
+RALEIGH, NC (WBTW) – North Carolina Governor Roy Cooper has issued an executive order which in part closes all K-12 public schools for students for at least two weeks.

 The closure will begin Monday, Governor Cooper announced in a press conference Saturday afternoon.